 - EDD, University of Arkansas at Little Rock

 Dr. Welch was named the second president of the ASU System in November 2010 and officially began his new position in April 2011.
 He is the youngest person to ever serve as president or chancellor of an Arkansas community college and is the youngest university president in Arkansas.

 During his tenure, Dr. Welch has hired new chancellors for all five of the system’s main campuses.
 Among the system’s major expansion initiatives under his leadership are the merger of Mid-South Community College in West Memphis; the August 2016 opening of NYIT College of Osteopathic Medicine at Arkansas State; and fall 2017 opening of a $100 million privately funded A-State campus in Queretaro, Mexico; the merger of College of the Ouachitas in Malvern (now ASU Three Rivers); and the merger of Henderson State University in Arkadelphia.
 Additionally, the ASU System office was relocated to Little Rock and expanded to enhance its statewide exposure and position in higher education leadership at the State Capitol.

-Dr. Welch is chairman of the board of the Arkansas Association of Public Universities, as well as co-chair of the executive council of the Arkansas Department of Higher Education.
+He is co-chair of the executive council of the Arkansas Department of Higher Education.
 He previously served as president of Henderson State University, chancellor of the University of Arkansas Community College at Hope; vice chancellor for academic affairs at ASU-Beebe; and dean of university studies at Pulaski Technical College.
-Welch also worked at the University of Arkansas at Little Rock and has served as an instructor of education and political science at three different colleges in Arkansas.
+Dr. Welch also worked at the University of Arkansas at Little Rock and has served as an instructor of education and political science at three different colleges in Arkansas.